 Owamni made a momentous win at this evening’s James Beard Awards: The iconic, full-service Indigenous restaurant was named the best new restaurant of 2022.
-Co-owned by Dana Thompson and chef Sean Sherman, Owamni opened in summer 2021 to great acclaim; the award marks a tremendous moment not only for Thompson, Sherman, and their restaurant staff, but for Indigenous cuisine and traditional foodways.
+Co-owned by chef Sean Sherman and Dana Thompson, Owamni opened in summer 2021 to great acclaim; the award marks a tremendous moment not only for Thompson, Sherman, and their restaurant staff, but for Indigenous cuisine and traditional foodways.

 “People of color everywhere have been affected by colonialism, and we just went through centuries of racist bullshit,” said Sherman in an acceptance speech at the Chicago ceremony.
 “This is showing that we can get through that, that we’re still here.
 Our people are here, our ancestors are proud tonight.
 We’re doing something different.
 We’re putting health on the table, we’re putting culture on the table, and we’re putting our stories on the table.
 We hope that one day we can find Native American restaurants in every single city.”